Ax8457/WriteUPs/Xmas_RootMe_2024/RouteMiShop/README.md

 <p align="center"><img src="Screenshots/S1.png" alt="Desc"></p>

 <p align="justify">The first thing I did was creating an account and looking for a way to credit my account.
 After a few read of the source code, it seemed like a coupon was generated for every new account and credit the account with 5$.
-Unfortunately coupon were submitted to veririfcation before being used to avoid re-use or impersonation. </p>
+Unfortunately coupons were submitted to veririfcation before being used to avoid re-use or impersonation. </p>

 <p align="center"><img src="Screenshots/S2.png" alt="Desc"></p>